 Contrary to popular belief, breakfast is the most important meal of the day only for the food industry due to the energy boost from hormone release in the morning.

-However, those who have exceptional work schedules can just as easily skip dinner or lunch and be successful.
+However, those with exceptional work schedules can just as easily skip dinner or lunch and succeed.
 This flexibility is one of the main advantages of intermittent fasting.

 Unlike other diet trends, intermittent fasting is all about less, not more.
 As soon as you skip a meal, you’re already practicing it.
 Health can be that simple!